vodik/powersave/README.md

 w /sys/class/scsi_host/host*/link_power_management_policy - - - - min_power
 ```

-### rules.d/50-brightness-powersave.rules
+### rules.d/50-backlight-powersave.rules

+Rules for the backlight.
 Depending if we are on AC or battery power:

 - sets the backlight to either 5% or max
 - start or stop the [dimmer.service][backlight]